 Typically, on a normal day I would wake up excited and prepare what I would talk about that day.
-That was after the radio technology aspect of my radio career was over and done with.
+That was after the radio technology aspect of my career was over and done with.
 Considering my show was health-related, I always had numerous topics to pick from, upon which I would research deeply the previous night and ensure I am well conversant and informed with the topic of discussion.
-I would then always listen to the preceding show while en-route to the radio station offices to gauge the mood of the listeners.
+Therefore, I would then always listen to the preceding show while en-route to the radio station offices to gauge the mood of the listeners.
 As I approach I would take a bottle of white coffee that I would sip throughout the whole two hour show.

 Then when that light would signal that I am on air, a totally new person would come out; the joyful me that loved inspiring people.
 Hosting celebrities was, and still is one of my best moments in radio.
 So as the inspirational music played in the background I would get in sync with the theme and find myself discussing with my listeners every relevant topic of discussion.

 A child on air called and asked me a question that has got me scratching my head to the very core.
 “Good evening sir,” the child called, “how plump are you?”
 While this question left the whole station in stitches; it got me thinking; really, how plump am I?
 Then I realized that; since I joined radio everything I have done had made me lose weight.
 It all started by keeping fit; but with my job description I tamed myself to ensure I practice what I preach; or rather, practice what I broadcast.

-My journey to figuring out ways on how to lose belly fat fast led me to one of the most inspirational moments in radio; The National Breast Cancer Marathon.
-I remember my producer approached me and told me I had been requested to host two participants of The 2015 National Breast Cancer Marathon, it felt pretty much like a normal one day event.
+My journey to figuring out ways on how to lose belly fat fast led me to one of the most inspirational moments; The National Breast Cancer Marathon.
+Nonetheless, I remember my producer approached me and told me I had been requested to host two participants of The 2015 National Breast Cancer Marathon; it felt pretty much like a normal one day event.